hoanhan101/hraft/PROPOSAL.md

 `-r client -c update -h <host> -k <key> -v <value>` | Update a value for a key `-r client -c delete -h <host> -k <key>` | Delete a key

+*Step:*
-You first start with a seed node.
+- You first start with a seed node.
-You join the seed node with as many as you want.
+- You join the seed node with as many as you want.
-When there are 3 nodes, leader election will occur.
+- When there are 3 nodes, leader election will occur.
-One is the leader, the rest are followers.
+- One is the leader, the rest are followers.
-As a client, you can read, write, update, delete a key/value in any of these nodes.
+- As a client, you can read, write, update, delete a key/value in any of these nodes.
-The key/value should be replicated among themselves, no matter where you put it (it doesn't have to be the master)
+- The key/value should be replicated among themselves, no matter where you put it (it doesn't have to be the master)
-If you stop a node or mutiple nodes, the system should still work.
+- If you stop a node or mutiple nodes, the system should still work.
-If you stop the master, it will start the leader election again and everything should still work.
+- If you stop the master, it will start the leader election again and everything should still work.

 # Testing